List of social nudity places in Oceania: Western Australia

+New Caledonia

+Whilst topless sunbathing is popular in Noumea, it is considered socially unacceptable outside of the city in other areas of New Caledonia.
+The only unofficial nude beach is Plage des Nudistes, which is located on Nouville peninsular near Noumea.
+It is not well known by tourists and attracts mostly males.

 New Zealand

 There is no law prohibiting nakedness in public.
 In cases of ‘public nakedness’ the police go to the Summary Offences Act 1981 and consider, S27 Obscene/Indecent exposure; S4 Offensive behaviour; or S4 Disorderly behaviour.